WWE News: Major ‘WrestleMania 34’ Championship Match Could Be Getting An Added Stipulation

 This year, the card for WrestleMania seems to really live up to the tagline of being the “Showcase of the Immortals.”
 Showing that the company is certainly not at a deficit of talent, there are 13 scheduled matches for the event.
 This is not counting another marquee match rumored to take place, which is The Undertaker returning for another WrestleMania payday to compete against John Cena.

-So far, every championship is scheduled for the biggest event of the year, minus the sparsely-defended United Kingdom Championship currently held by Pete Dunne.
-Other than that, the Universal, WWE, Intercontinental, United States, Cruiserweight, Raw and SmackDown Live Tag Team, as well as the Raw and SmackDown Live Women’s Championships are on the line.
+So far, every championship is scheduled for the biggest event of the year, minus the sparsely defended United Kingdom Championship currently held by Pete Dunne.
+Other than that, the Universal, WWE, Intercontinental, United States, Cruiserweight, Raw, and SmackDown Live Tag Team, as well as the Raw and SmackDown Live Women’s Championships, are on the line.
 This is a different case from last year, as the SmackDown Live Tag Team titles were not defended on the show.
 Instead, champions The Usos competed on the pre-show Andre the Giant Memorial Battle Royal.

 Not only is every major championship scheduled to be defended at WrestleMania, but some of the matches are multi-person bouts.
-The United States Championship match will pit Randy Orton defending against Bobby Roode, Jinder Mahal, and Rusev; The Intercontinental Championship will have The Miz defend against Seth Rollins and Finn Balor; The SmackDown Live Tag Team Championships will have The Usos defending against The New Day and The Bludgeon Brothers.
+The United States Championship match will pit Randy Orton defending against Bobby Roode, Jinder Mahal, and Rusev; the Intercontinental Championship will have The Miz defend against Seth Rollins and Finn Balor; and the SmackDown Live Tag Team Championships will have The Usos defending against The New Day and The Bludgeon Brothers.

 #TheNewDay is safe… for now.#SDLive #BludgeonBrothers @XavierWoodsPhD @WWEBigE @TrueKofi @LukeHarperWWE @ERICKROWAN pic.twitter.com/vReRHGZgYP